neumino/neumino.github.io/movies.md

-### Glass Jaw
+### Swan Song
-*Released on 2021-12-16, vote average 9*
+*Released on 2021-12-17, vote average 6*

-Glass Jaw is the redemption story of Travis Austin, a one time champion boxer who goes to prison and loses everything.
-After his release, he experiences the trials and tribulations of redeeming his reputation, his belt, and his true love.
+In the near future, Cameron Turner is diagnosed with a terminal illness.
+Presented with an experimental solution to shield his wife and son from grief, he grapples with altering their fate.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/jrzg9m4mbiA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LxftqrrlSqc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>